 How Much Compensation Can I Claim For Midwife Negligence Claims

 If you or your baby have suffered harm as a result of midwife negligence during pregnancy, delivery or postnatally then you may be eligible to claim compensation for any losses and the pain and suffering you have experienced.
-Although millions of babies are delivered safely everyday, there are a number of ways in which mother and baby can suffer injury during this vulnerable time.
+Although millions of babies are delivered safely every day, there are a number of ways in which mother and baby can suffer an injury during this vulnerable time.
 If you wish to seek the damages you deserve then please call Legal Expert and we can allocate a highly experienced solicitor to your case.

 Choose a section

 - Can I Sue A Midwife?

 - What should you do if you suffer midwife negligence leading to injury?

 - What injuries can midwife negligence cause to a baby?